640 South State StreetDover, Delaware 19901

 This test looks for harmful bacteria in a culture sample from your stool.

-Among them is Campylobacter, the leading cause of foodborne illness in the U.S. Campylobacter appears in the stomach of several animals, including pigs and cattle.
-But it's most likely to be passed to people through raw and undercooked poultry, especially chicken.
-In some cases, people have become infected through unpasteurized milk and municipal water supplies contaminated with Campylobacter.
+One kind of harmful bacteria is Campylobacter.
+It is the leading cause of foodborne illness in the U.S. Campylobacter shows up in the stomach of several animals, including pigs and cattle.
+But it's most likely to be passed to people through raw and undercooked chicken and other poultry.
+In some cases, people have become infected through unpasteurized milk and city water supplies contaminated with Campylobacter.

 The infection usually runs its course in about a week without any treatment.
-Secondary infections may develop, though.
+Other infections may develop, though.
 They include:

 Inflammation of the joints